epasseto/Second_Project/README.md

 The project is divided in two main parts.
 And the files involded are listed below.

-`udacourse2.py` → python 3 code, as a library of useful functions for both parts
+`udacourse2.py` → Python 3 code, as a library of useful functions for both parts of the project

+### The **first** part

-The **first** one, is an ETL (Extract, Transform, Load) for taking a .csv file, rearrange the data in classes and save the data corrected data into SQLite format, as a Database Table named Messages.
+Is an **ETL** (Extract, Transform, Load) for taking a .csv file, rearrange the data in classes and save the data corrected data into SQLite format, as a Database Table named Messages.

-`messages.csv` → file containing the raw data to be processed
+`messages.csv` → file containing the raw data to be processed (input: later it will be converted in our X-data, messages for training)

+`catefories.csv`→ file containing the raw data for labels to be processed (input: later it will be converted into our y-categories, labels for classification)

-`process_data.py` → Python 3 code, with whe ETL functions
+`process_data.py` → full functional Python 3 code, containing main() caller and the ETL functions

+`Messages.db` → SQLite file containing the processed data for feeding the Machine Learning Classifier (output)

+#### additional files

-`ETL Pipeline Preparation.ipynb` → Jupyter Notebook containing all the steps for building the ETL
+`ETL Pipeline Preparation.ipynb` → Jupyter Notebook containing all the steps for building the ETL (documentation for the steps made to create this first ETL)

 `ETL Pipeline Testing.ipynb` → Jupyter Notebook for calling and testing `process_data.py` functions

-The **second** part is a Machine Learning Pipeline for reading the data on SQLlite format, preprocess it, tokenize, prepare the data and train a Machine Learning Classifier.
+### The **second** part

+Is a **Machine Learning Pipeline** for reading the data on SQLlite format, preprocess it, tokenize, prepare the data and train a Machine Learning Classifier.

-`Messages.db` → file containing the preprocessed data for Machine Learning training
+`Messages.db` → SQLite file containing the preprocessed data for Machine Learning training (input)

-`train_classifier.py` → Python 3 code, with the Train Classifief functions
+`train_classifier.py` → full functional Python 3 code, with the Train Classifief functions

+#### additional files

 `ML Pipeline Preparation.ipynb` → Jupyter Notebook documenting all the steps for building the Machine Learning Pipeline

 `ML Pipeline Condensing.ipynb` → Jupyter Notebook for condensation of all the steps from `ML Pipeline Preparation.ipynb`, in order to turn it into useful functions

 `ML Pipeline Testing.ipynb` → Jupyter Notebook for calling and testing `train_classifier.py` functions

+---

+### How to use:

+The main files are `process_data.py` and `train_classifier.py`.
+The idea is to run both of the files using a Python terminal (you can use Anaconda Terminal to run them), giving the instructions to process the data, save it in a SQLite database, read it, train a Machine Learning Classifier and savig it as a Picke file.

+The original projec have the following structure (you can find it at Udacity Data Science Course at the [link](https://classroom.udacity.com/nanodegrees/nd025/parts/ba5d2f25-63d2-4db8-afb1-7a37dd792b4a/modules/1112326c-bdb1-4119-b907-4098a0e4277d/lessons/743ff0a6-7500-4de6-8477-ea822eeda8b8/concepts/6f0d69e6-1f5e-413e-8176-6b80a9bc8ad3) - perhaps you need autorization to access this area

+- app
+| - template
+| |- master.html  # main page of web app
+| |- go.html  # classification result page of web app
+|- run.py  # Flask file that runs app

+- data
+|- disaster_categories.csv  # data to process (equivalent to categories.csv)
+|- disaster_messages.csv  # data to process (equivalent to messages.csv)
+|- process_data.py (our ETL pipeline)
+|- udacourse2.py (supporting library)
+|- InsertDatabaseName.db   # database to save clean data to (equivalent to Messages.db)

+- models
+|- train_classifier.py (our Classifier pipeline)
+|- udacourse2.py (supporting library)
+|- classifier.pkl  # saved model (equivalent to model.pkl)

+- README.md (our README file)

+### How it works:

+**First**, you need to run `process_data.py` with the correct parameters in a Terminal:

+>- it will take `disaster_categories.csv` and `disaster_messages.csv`(the data on these files can be changed later, but you need to keep the same structure!)
+>- it will process it and save in a table in `InsertDatabaseName.db` for later use

+**Second**, you will ned to run `train_classifier.py` with the correct parameters in a Terminal:

+>- it will take the saved data in `InsertDatabaseName.db`
+>- it will create a Machine Learning Pipeline for it, train it an save it on a Picle file `classifier.pkl`

+*Observe that the names of these files are only **illustrative**, as you can change them using your function call*

+Later a Flask application will take the trained Classifier and will open a HTML window.
+In this window you can insert a new Teeeter-type message (short text message) and the system will try to classify it in the pre-trained labels.

+### How to call the main functions

+There are some default values for each function.
+So if you call

+`>>>python process_data.py` → it will be equivalent to call `>>python process_data.py messages.csv categories.csv sqlite:///Messages.db`

+These three basic parameters are:

+>- messages.csv - filepath for your **messages** training data file
+>- categories.csv - filepath for your **categories** labels file
+>- ...Messages.db - filepath for your **SQLite** database file

+There are some **extra** parameters for `process_data.py`.
+For using them you will need to make a full-calling (the name of the function + the path for the extra functions calling).
+You can call more than one of them.
+Te full documentation about what they do is inside the funcions on the library.
+The basic parameters are:

+`-v` → verbose - if you want verbosity (default=False)
+`-m` → messages_index - if you want to alter (default='id')
+`-c` → categories_index - if you want to alter (default='id')
+`-s` → cat_sepparation - if you want to alter (default=';') `-a` → add_report - if you want adittional later report (default=False)

+Examples of use:

+`>>>python process_data msgs.csv resp.db -m=ID -c=index -s=; -v -a`

+`>>>python process_data.py messages.csv disaster_categories.csv DisasterResponse.db -v`

+`>>>python train_classifier.py` → it will be equivalent to call `>>>python train_classiifer.py sqlite:///Messages.db classifier.pkl`

+There are some **extra** parameters for `train_classifier.py` too.
+For using them you will need to make a full-calling (the name of the function + the path for the

+`-v` → verbose - if you want some verbosity during the running (default=False) `-g` → perform Grid Search over Adaboost before training for the best parameters.
+Please use it wisely, as it costs a lot of processing time!
+`-r` → remove columns - if you want to remove (un)trainable columns from your y-labels dataset (default=False) `-t` → test size for splitting your data (default=0.25) `-s` → change Classifier from Adaboost (tree-type) to LSVM (support vector machine-type) `-C` → C parameter for your Classificer (default=2.0) `-a` → run metrics over ALL labels (not recommended, default=False) - run metris over the 10 main labels only `-p` → pre_tokenize - keep preprocessing tokenization column, for saving processing time.
+Obsservation: keeping this column turns the system faster, but may cause instability on Classifier training on Flask due to "pipeline leakage" (not recomended) (default=False)

+Examples of use:

+`>>>python train_classifier data.db other.pkl -C=0.5 -t=0.2 -r -v`

+`>>>python train_classiifer.py sqlite:///Messages.db classifier.pkl -v`

 ---